frankiemutiso/offline_data_annotation/README.md

 ## Features

-- Upload data from Excel or CSV files.
+- Component to upload data from Excel or CSV files.
-- Select the columns to display.
+- Column selection for data display.
-- Select the labels needed for data classification.
+- Label selection for data classification.
-- Displays data in cards with clickable labels
+- Intuitive cards for data display and labeling.
-- Stores data locally using IndexedDB for offline access.
+- Local data storage with IndexedDB for offline access.
+- Export functionality to download the labeled data.

 ## Installation